not-special/team-docs/course-content/system-design/SYSTEM-DESIGN-NOTES-ONE-PAGER.md

 * **Horizontal Scaling** - Add more ‘commodity hardware’ nodes to system.
 Nodes group handles increased load.
 * **CAP Theorem** - Consistency, Availability, Partition Tolerance.
 You can only have two at once.
-BUT since there WILL be network partitions, really only can choose Consistency OR Availability
+BUT since there WILL be network partitions, really only can choose on spectrum of Consistency vs Availability
 * **ERD** - Entity Relationship Diagram.
 Used to demo organization of relationships in a database
-* **QPS** - Queries Per Second, usually related to database metrics
+* **QPS** - Queries Per Second, usually related to database metrics.
+SQL DBs typically can handle ~1,000QPS
 * **ACID** - Atomicity, Consistency, Isolation, Durability.
 ACID databases assoc. w/ RDBMS (SQL, Postgres, etc.)
 * **SQL DBs** - (MySQL, SQLite, Postgres, etc.) Prefer Consistency over Availability, good for more highly interrelated data, but slower/lower Read/Write QPS.
 Associated with Strong Consistency.